The Future of Analytics

 We can do better than raw data and static dashboards.
 Let me introduce you to the Behavioral Layer:

 The behavioral layer is the rich layer between reporting dashboards and raw user data that reveals patterns of user behavior inside your app.
-Unlocking behavior analytics is the key to understanding your users and driving growth.
+Unlocking is the key to understanding your users and driving growth.

 Finding your product’s ‘a-ha’ moment